d/pgapt/README.md

   for dist in $PG_SUPPORTED_DISTS; do for pkg in $PKGS; do sudo -u aptuser reprepro -C $COMPONENT remove $dist-pgdg-testing $pkg $pkg-dbgsym; done; done
   ```

+## Changing the set of supported PostgreSQL versions

+* In postgresql-common, update debian/supported-versions
+* Trigger a postgresql-common build
+* Upgrade postgresql-common on pgdgbuild.dus.dg-i.net because
+  generate-pgdg-source uses the list when generating debian/control from
+  debian/control.in
+* Announce change on wiki and the mailing list

 ## Adding a new distribution

 Update these files: